-The story focuses on a divorced father and his ex-con older brother as they resort to a desperate scheme in order to save their family’s ranch in West Texas.
+Plot Summary: A divorced father and his ex-con older brother resort to a desperate scheme in order to save their family’s ranch in West Texas.
 Robbing as many banks as they can all across the county, while remaining one-step-ahead of the authorities that are hunting them down.

 On my first viewing, the film felt very similar to the Coen Brother’s ‘No Country for Old Men’ (which the film seems to be heavily inspired by).
 As the story is very engaging and surprisingly also has a nice blend of dark comedy mixed-in with a lot of the drama and tension.
 Not really focusing on action, the film spends more time building up tension and atmosphere.
 Near the end of the film however, we do see some action, which is relativity well done and does feel very grounded.